saidattas/KARTVEST/README.md

 Website: [https://kartvest.herokuapp.com](https://kartvest.herokuapp.com "KARTVEST")

-## It provides a platform inviting all the farmaers of our country to come and sell their produce directly to the consumers.
+### It provides a platform inviting all the farmers of our country to come and sell their produce directly to the consumers.